acutesoftware/lifepim/doc/LifePIM_API.rst

  LifePIM API
 ====================

 Complete API reference for LifePIM.
-(WORK IN PROGRESS)

 To see an overview refer to the document LifePIM_overview.rst